Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 How risky is the Outsourced Sales Services supply chain?

 The supply chain risk for providers of outsourced sales services is low on average.
 Suppliers primarily rely on labor as the chief input to production, so the majority of vendor inputs are overhead costs.
-The primary source of supply chain risk comes from buyers’ telecommunication needs.
-Wired telecommunication carriers pose...
+The primary source of supply chain risk comes from buyers' telecommunication needs.
+Wired telecommunication carriers and...
 Subscribe to learn more.

 LICENSE NOT FOUND OR INVALID